GabrielRayat-dev/GabrielRayat-dev/README.md

 ### Hi, I'm Gabriel 👋

 - 🤓 Computer Science student, dev in the making.
-- 💻 Right now I'm building a **Dental Clinic Management System** — a public landing page, appointment scheduling for patients and admins, and a dentist dashboard with full CRUD functionality.
+- 💻 Right now we're building a **Dental Clinic Management System** — a public landing page, appointment scheduling for patients and admins, and a dentist dashboard with full CRUD functionality.
 - 🌱 Always learning and looking to sharpen my skills through real projects, not just coursework.
 - 🤝 Open to collaborating on projects involving web development, healthcare tech, or productivity tools.
 - 📸 Outside of code, I'm into photography — you can check out my shots on [Instagram](https://www.instagram.com/gabrielv_r01/).